1998 Pacific typhoon season: Typhoon Todd (Emang)

 Seven people were killed by Todd in Kyushu.
 Damage in southern Japan amounted to 31.9 million yen (US$236,436).

 Typhoon Vicki (Gading)

 Vicki developed in the South China Sea west of Luzon on September 17.
 Vicki moved east and crossed Luzon.
 After landfalling on Luzon, Vicki moved northeast and struck the Kii Peninsula in Japan on September 22 before becoming extratropical.
 The storm caused the deaths of 108 people.
+Insurance claims nationwide in Japan reached ¥159.9 billion (US$1.22 billion).